California R&D Tax Credit – All You Need to Know

 • Identifying QREs (Qualified Research Expenses): Determine which activities and expenses qualify by reviewing your projects and compiling detailed documentation to support your claim.

-• Complete Forms: The necessary forms include California’s Franchise Tax Board Form 3523 and the Federal Form 6765.
+• Complete Forms: The necessary forms include California’s Franchise Tax Board Form 3523 and Federal Form 6765.

 • Maintain Detailed Records: Even after you submit, keep ahold of your documentation to support your claims.
 This ensures that you have evidence for any audits that come your way.